World

 When do sportsbooks release NFL props bets odds?

 Props are generally available during the week of an NFL game.
-For bigger games, like the Super Bowl or key playoff or prime time games, some books may publish odds in advance, but these markets generally open a little after the traditional point spread and Moneyline markets do.
+For bigger games, like the Super Bowl or key playoff or prime time games, some books may publish odds in advance, but these markets generally open a little after the traditional point spread and moneyline markets do.

 Can you parlay prop bets?

 Most sportsbooks will allow you to parlay prop bets.
 A parlay allows you to place multiple bets that all must win in order for the bet to pay off.
 The risk is greater than making all the bets individually, but the payoff is also much higher.
-Some books may place limits on the maximum odds available in a parlay, but otherwise, you should be able to find a place to parlay props.

 What is the best online sportsbook for professional football prop betting?